zdslogic/.github/profile/README.md

 -----------------------------------

+ZdsLogic Technologies is a software development company specializing in low-code, no-code, AI enabled, enterprise-grade web application generation (ZdsStudio).
+Built-in collaboration technologies, chat, email, video, voice.
-ZdsLogic Technologies is a software development company specializing in web technologies, technical recruiting, and technical training.
-We are comprised of members who are able to consult on a per job basis.
+We also provide technical recruiting and technical training.
+We are comprised of expert members of software teams who are able to consult on a per job basis.
 Contracts are matched to skillsets within our organization and also hire temporary third parties where necessary.

 ZdsLogic Technologies provides companies with a vetted pool of developers.